izztwiggy/project1-castaways/README.md

 Step 4.
 Add the Dictionary API to get lists of words to use for random word
-    -update the list and generate random words from that list
+    -update the list and generate random words from that list -Ended up using a different API than the Merriam Webster, but it included not great words/words I would never ever want to see or have included.
+So I found and used a list of bad words on gitHub https://github.com/LDNOOBW/List-of-Dirty-Naughty-Obscene-and-Otherwise-Bad-Words/blob/master/en and added them to block words that matched.
+So I am very sorry that the words are on my page at all!

+Step 5.
+Create Modals:
+    -Game Info Modal
+    -Game Levels Modal
+    -Winning Modal
+    -Losing Modal